KlosaNow/klosanow-frontend/README.md

 Regarding casing:

-- use Kebab Case for both folders and file name.

-- ALWAYS use 'PascalCase' for every files and folders names added in the 'components folder'.
+- use 'PascalCase' for every files and components folder.
+There's exception for custom hooks which should be done using camelCase.

 - Name the components in your files in 'PascalCase'.
 [Learn more here](https://stackoverflow.com/questions/65508199/function-is-declared-but-its-value-is-never-read-react)